kleph/dcos-docs/1.11/storage/persistent-volume.md

 -  If your app is destroyed, any associated volumes and reserved resources will also be deleted.
 -  Mesos will currently not remove the data but might do so in the future.

-# Upgrading or restarting stateful applications
+# Upgrade or restart stateful applications

 The default `UpgradeStrategy` for a stateful application is a `minimumHealthCapacity` of `0.5` and a `maximumOverCapacity` of `0`.
 If you override this default, your definition must stay below these values to pass validation.
 The `UpgradeStrategy` must stay below these values because Marathon needs to be able to kill old tasks before starting new ones so that the new versions can take over reservations and volumes and Marathon cannot create additional tasks (as a `maximumOverCapacity > 0` would induce) to prevent additional volume creation.

 **Note:** For a stateful application, Marathon will never start more instances than specified in the `UpgradeStrategy`, and will kill old instances rather than create new ones during an upgrade or restart.

-# Under the Hood
+# Under the hood

 Marathon leverages three Mesos features to run stateful applications: [dynamic reservations](http://mesos.apache.org/documentation/latest/reservation/), reservation labels, and [persistent volumes](http://mesos.apache.org/documentation/latest/persistent-volume/).

-In contrast to static reservations, dynamic reservations are created at runtime for a given role and will associate resources with a combination of `frameworkId` and `taskId` using reservation labels.
+In contrast to static reservations, dynamic reservations are created at runtime for a given role and associate resources with a combination of `frameworkId` and `taskId` using reservation labels.
 This allows Marathon to restart a stateful task after it has terminated for some reason, since the associated resources will not be offered to frameworks that are not configured to use this role.
 Consult [non-unique roles](#non-unique-roles) for more information.

 Mesos creates persistent volumes to hold your application's stateful data.
 Because persistent volumes are local to an agent, the stateful task using this data will be pinned to the agent it was initially launched on, and will be relaunched on this node whenever needed.
 You do not need to specify any constraints for this to work: when Marathon needs to launch a task, it will accept a matching Mesos offer, dynamically reserve the resources required for the task, create persistent volumes, and make sure the task is always restarted using these reserved resources so that it can access the existing data.